Get Started Free

 Non-Autoregressive (NAR) Full sequence in parallel FastSpeech, FastSpeech 2 Up to 270x faster Slightly less expressive

-End-to-End (E2E) Text in, audio out - one network VITS, NaturalSpeech Fewer errors, cleaner output More complex to trainMore complex to train
+End-to-End (E2E) Text in, audio out - one network VITS, NaturalSpeech Fewer errors, cleaner output More complex to train

-Is TTS NLP ?
+Is TTS NLP?

 TTS uses NLP (natural language processing) - but goes further.

-But then neural TTS takes that understanding and turns it into sound - which adds acoustic modeling and audio generation on top.
+But then neural TTS takes that understanding and turns it into sound, which adds acoustic modeling and audio generation on top.

-So: NLP is part of TTS, not the whole thing.
+NLP is part of TTS, not the whole thing.

 Where Neural TTS Is Used

-The applications are broad and growing:
+The applications are broad and growing, but these are the most notable:

-• Accessibility - screen readers and augmentative communication tools for users with visual impairments or speech disabilities
+• Accessibility - screen readers and augmentative communication tools for users with visual impairments or speech disabilities (dyslexia, ADHD, hearing impairment, etc.)

 • Media and content - audiobook narration, video voiceovers, AI-generated broadcast content